CreatieveNaam/po-paradigma/README.md

 The bulk of my information will come from [this](https://www.youtube.com/watch?v=VQAKkuLL31g&list=PLetF-YjXm-sCH6FrTz4AQhfH6INDQvQSn) Youtube guide.

 For this assignment to be a success, I will do a challenge: implement the insertion sort algorithm in assembler x64.
-My assignment will be a success when the assembler code is able to sort an array from low to high using the insertion sort algorithm.
+My assignment will be a success when the assembly code is able to sort an array from low to high using the insertion sort algorithm.
 I think this challenge is perfect to implement in assembler since assembler code can produce much faster code (and fast sorting is what we want) then high(er) level languagues (Kent State University, z.d).

 During this assignment I will use the following tools:
 - Debian 10.3 as operation system.